TheArturthur/CoppermindScraper/Cosmere/Order of Lightweavers.md

 [[Gaz\|Gaz]] (bonded to an unknown Cryptic)
 [[Red (Roshar)\|Red]] (bonded to an unknown Cryptic) [[Elhokar\|Elhokar]] (initiated a Nahel bond with [[Design\|Design]], but didn't finish saying the First Ideal)
+## Trivia
+Getting a 100% Lightweaver score on the .

 https://coppermind.net/wiki/Order_of_Lightweavers